 The Bridlington Bay Gull

-I have had a chance to review work done on these a few years ago *.
+I have had a chance to review some work I did on these a few years ago *.
 This was based on literature search, examination of specimens from Greenland (Tring) and observation of Iceland and Kumlien’s Gulls in Britain, Ireland, Iceland and Newfoundland.
 Criteria were suggested for identifying out-of-range juvenile/1st winter Kumlien’s Gulls.

 I have also received some illuminating correspondence following this post.
 The upshot is that the most parsimonious explanation for the appearance of this 1st winter bird is that it is a Kumlien’s Gull.
 There are more obvious examples, so it’s reasonable to exercise caution.
 Calling it glaucoides/kumlieni thus indicating (in UK context) an interesting and unusual bird is reasonable.
 Calling it ‘just an Iceland Gull’, inferring that it is a standard/pure nominate glaucoides seems not to be defensible.